camel-cdr/boline/aoc22/README.md

 | [aoc3.c](aoc3.c) | 9/10       | 64  | 9.2 sec | `B<n>_FROM_Bn` | none           | [ezozv1jTT](https://godbolt.org/z/ezozv1jTT) |
 | [aoc4.c](aoc4.c) | 3/10       | 35  | 1.0 sec |                | none           | [8TP8zeeb1](https://godbolt.org/z/8TP8zeeb1) |
 | [aoc5.c](aoc5.c) | 4/10       | 71  | 2.1 sec |                | none           | [M1bedjhEv](https://godbolt.org/z/M1bedjhEv) |

+* complexity: My personal rating of how complex the implementation was.

+* loc: The liens of code may not correlate with my perceived complexity, as creating lookup tables is very easy, but adds a lot of lines.

+* runtime: Runtime on my PC with `tcc -P -E`.
+The runtime only partially reflect the performance of boline, since the inputs we are working with are raw bytes, which you wouldn't use in usual boline applications.